Skip to main content

 points_at_account_creation: 1

-• active: This enables or disables rate limiting.
+• active: Enables or disables rate limiting.

 • max_points: The maximum points allowed before rate limiting is triggered.